 Zazzle RSS Feed Parameters

-Other parameters you might be interested in are:
+Parameters we discussed above and some more you might be interested in are:

 - pt = product type string is no longer recommended by Zazzle as of Feb 2012 so ignore that section in the official Zazzle guide.
 Instead use a query string to pull the product type.
-See the full list of product types

 - pg = page number, use it to tell what page the feed should start on